-Kim Zolciak Displays Prized Breasts As It Pops Out Of Her Tiny Bikini
+Kim Zolciak Displays Prized Breasts As They Pop Out Of Her Tiny Bikini

-In a recently uploaded Instagram picture last Monday, Kim Zolciak was shown flaunting her most valued assets: an ample cleavage and big breasts as it pops out of her tiny triangle bikini top.
+In a recently uploaded Instagram picture last Monday, Kim Zolciak was shown flaunting her most valued assets: an ample cleavage and big breasts as they pop out of her tiny triangle bikini top.
 The picture was shot by the beach as the actress divulges herself in an exotic getaway.

 It’s getting hot in here

 Kim displayed her taut waistline, gorgeous body figure, and full bust while standing in front of the lovely blue waters.
 Her black-and-white triangle bikini top was just enough to cover her nipples.
-And the lovely shot was highlighted by her pair of double D boobs as it almost pops out of her tiny bikini.
+And the lovely shot was highlighted by her pair of double D boobs as they almost pop out of her tiny bikini.
 It’s quite a sight to behold considering she is already a mother of six children.
 The photo was captioned, “My Happy Place.”

 A photo posted by Kim Zolciak-Biermann (@kimzolciakbiermann) on